Skip to main content

 Therapists will ask questions about the inner experience of anger.
 Typically angry partners’ bodies experience sensations that look a lot like fight or flight survival responses.

-Therapists will help them to identify the cue or perceived threat to their relationship, the meaning they make of it and subsequently what they choose to do to act on it.
+Therapists will help them to identify the cue or perceived threat to their relationship, the meaning they make of it, and, subsequently, what they choose to do to act on it.
 This assembly can often be the first step to de-escalation.
 Name it to tame it!

 For Example: